crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Asgardeo React SDK**

-- **Swag**: Amazon vouchers, WSO2 Practitioner/Developer certification vouchers, $1,000 Asgardeo credits (valid for 12 months).
+- **Swag**: Amazon vouchers, WSO2 Practitioner/Developer certification vouchers, $1,000 Asgardeo credits (valid for 12 months) based on the complexity of the issue.
 - **Requirements**:
     - $25 Amazon voucher: Issues marked as good first issue.
     - $50 Amazon voucher: For other issues.